Discriminants of Fields Generated by Polynomials of Given Height: Appendix

 We use this opportunity to fix an error in~\cite{Diet2}.
-Namely~\cite[Lemmas~5 and~6]{Diet2} (and consequently~\cite[Lemma~8]{Diet2}) there are not correct as stated if the degree $n$ is of the form $n=u^2$ or $n=u^2+1$ for some odd $u$.
+Namely~\cite[Lemmas~5 and~6]{Diet2} (and consequently~\cite[Lemma~8]{Diet2}) there are not correct as stated if the degree $n$ is of the form $n=\newu^2$ or $n=\newu^2+1$ for some odd $m$, and therefore~\cite[Lemma~8]{Diet2} cannot always be directly applied in these cases as well.
 This does not affect the main results~\cite[Theorems~1 and~2]{Diet2} in these cases, so let us quickly explain how to amend the proof: